Best roadmaps for developers 2024 Edition

 DSA

-Too many devs always recommend learning Data Structures and Algorithms with the Princeton University courses (Part Iopen in new window, Part IIopen in new window).
+Too many devs always recommend learning Data Structures and Algorithms with the Princeton University courses (Part I, Part II).
 I'm not a big fan of that course and they are a bit boring.

 If you are interested in this topic, you really should check the roadmap from Techie Delight.
 They have a lot of resources and tutorials with practical examples.